iWinston/typeorm-plus/docs/select-query-builder.md

     .getMany();
 ```

-Alternative, you can create a separate query builder and use its generated SQL:
+Alternatively, you can create a separate query builder and use its generated SQL:

 ```typescript
 const userQb = await connection.getRepository(User)